Dangerous Goods Policy

 Key Points:

-- Sellers must ensure that all hazardous products are properly stored, labeled, handled, and transported according to applicable laws and regulations, including shipping and safety standards.
+- Sellers must ensure hazardous products are stored, labeled, handled, and shipped properly.
+This includes following laws, rules, and safety standards for these types of products.

-- Sellers must obtain and submit official Safety Data Sheets (SDS/MSDS) and, for lithium batteries, UN38.3 test reports, ensuring these documents match the specific products listed.
+- Sellers must obtain and submit official Safety Data Sheets (SDS/MSDS).
+For lithium batteries, submit UN38.3 test reports.
+Ensure these documents match the specific products listed.

 This policy outlines the requirements you must meet when listing Dangerous Goods (Hazmat) on TikTok Shop.